 Maxime Dassen

-In 2025 I was a research visitor at the Johns Hopkins University HLTCOE as part of the SCALE program, and will return for SCALE 2026 to work on multimodal RAG.
+In 2025 I was a Visiting PhD Student at the Johns Hopkins University HLTCOE as part of the SCALE 2025 program, and will return for SCALE 2026 to work on multimodal RAG.

 profile photo